AI in Software Testing: What It Is and How to Use It

 • Visual Testing: AI complements visual testing by detecting even the smallest visual discrepancies that might be overlooked by human testers.
 It enhances the effectiveness of identifying visual anomalies in the UI, especially in areas where minor details impact user experience.

 AI tools can compare screenshots and detect UI changes, ensuring that visual consistency is maintained across different versions of the software.
 For example, cloud testing platforms like LambdaTest offer a SmartUI platform to perform smart visual UI testing.
-The SmartUI comes with AI-powered capabilities that let developers and testers enhance their visual comparison testing.
+The SmartUI comes with AI-native capabilities that let developers and testers enhance their visual comparison testing.

 Use Cases of AI in Software Testing